Please note that the map above indicates primary bus routes accessible to foreigners

 Long-distance bus stations, tickets and schedules

-In large cities such as Yangon, Mandalay and Naypyidaw, the long-distance bus stations are located far from the centre of town, so you will need to buy your ticket online here or in advance from a booking office or hotel in the centre of town.
+In major centres such as Yangon, Mandalay, Nay Pyi Taw and Bagan, the long-distance bus stations are located far from the centre of town, so you will need to buy your ticket online here or in advance from a booking office or hotel in the centre of town.

 Tickets can be bought at bus stations, but it is recommended to book early for popular routes (such as Yangon to Bagan, Mandalay or Inle Lake), particularly during the high season from October to May.
 Things can get particularly busy during the Thingyan (Burmese new year) water festival in April.